 Nevertheless, achieving targets is the ultimate goal for everyone, so that will always be a win for all.

 You cannot expect to get additional tasks if you are not doing what you were initially hired to do.
 Make sure that you demonstrate your capabilities, complete your tasks first, and then jump to new ones.
 No one will give you an additional workload if you drop the ball in your own game.

 Asking for additional work means that you are asking your boss to trust you with other responsibilities.
 This cannot happen if you do not gain the trust first with a stellar performance in your area of expertise.

 Take an Eagle’s Eye View

-When you speak to your boss map out the reasons of how you taking on the additional tasks will benefit the business overall.
+When you speak to your boss map out the reasons why you taking on the additional tasks will benefit the business overall.

-Does it make more money or saves some?
+Does it make more money or save some?
 Does it build the morale of your fellow employees?
 Does it mean your company’s image will improve in the market?

 Know How to Juggle Your Workload